-What was Azul from Pegasus Spiele yesterday is now Mandala Stones, which was realized in this country by the B-Rex entertainment brand Kobold Verlag from the Happyshops family.
-At least that's roughly the case, because both board games appeal to similar target groups.
-At the end of the day, the processes are essentially completely different.
+What yesterday Azul from Pegasus Spiele is now Mandala Stones, which was realized in this country via the B-Rex entertainment brand Kobold Verlag from the Happyshops family.
+At least that's roughly true, because both board games appeal to similar target groups.
+Ultimately, the processes are completely different.
 Filip Glowacz's idea is still abstract - you have to like that.
-Mandala Stones makes it easy for players to get enthusiastic about mechanics and not a specific topic thanks to its tactical demands.
+However, Mandala Stones makes it easy for players to get excited about mechanics and not a specific topic thanks to its tactical approach.
 Why?
-Because it works great.
+Because it works brilliantly.

 Mandala Stones: Simple, but demanding

 In contrast to other board and card games from brands such as Kobold, Grimspire or Giant Roc, there was no need for a swarm.
 Mandala Stones found its way into the trade without any detours or financing campaigns.
 Not without reason, because this board game seems to be made as a product suitable for the masses: colorful, material you can touch, manageable rules, but enough starting points for exciting rounds of around half an hour.